Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_DAC/docs/PCB-Electrical-Tests.md

 ## Applying Power
 >All power signals on the DAC board are isolated from the supplied power from the AMDC.
 To differentiate, this document will prefix all supply signals with SUPPLY_

-The DAC expansion board signals, +/- 12V, +5V, and 0V, all are generated from DC-to-DC converters U10 and U7.
-The DC-to-DC converters are supplied each with SUPPLY_5V and SUPPLY_GND to generate these signals.
+The DAC expansion board signals, +/- 12V, +5V, and 0V, are generated from DC-to-DC converters U10 and U7.
+The DC-to-DC converters are each supplied with SUPPLY_5V and SUPPLY_GND to generate these signals.
+Apply the following voltages using an external power supply:

 1. SUPPLY_5V must be applied to pin 1 on U7 and pin 2 on U10.
 2. SUPPLY_GND must be applied to pin 2 on U7 and pin 1 on U10.